 The necessity for a new church became even more apparent after World War II as hundreds of Polish immigrants began to arrive in Toronto and settle around the Polish parish of Saint Stanislaus.

 Saint Stanislaus Kostka church was becoming overcrowded due to the ever-increasing number of parishioners.
 The parish priests were having difficulty in ministering their pastoral work and tending to the needs of all their parishioners.

-Even in 1944, the first efforts were made to purchase a Protestant church on the corner of Dundas and Dovercourt.
-Numerous Polish families began to settle in this area.
+The first efforts were made, in 1944, to purchase a Protestant church at the corner of Dundas and Dovercourt as many Polish families, which to date had settled around Saint Stanislaus, began to move out to the western part of the city.
 However, the purchase did not take place.
-And perhaps it was a mischief for the creation of a new Polish parish, because in January 1945, this Protestant church was completely burned.
-Fire only escaped the auditorium.
+This was, perhaps, an omen for the creation of the new Polish parish, because in January 1945, the Protestant church was destroyed by fire.
+Only the church’s auditorium was spared.

 The search for a suitable site for the construction of a new church did not stop.
 This time, the focus was on the Sunnyside district.
 On April 1, 1948, the parish priest of Saint Stanislaus Kostka Father P. Klita, OMI, purchased land for the construction of a church for $15,000, at the corner of Roncesvalles Ave. and Garden Ave., from Mr. Frankfurt.
 Two weeks later, an adjacent house which became the presbytery, was purchased for $15,000.
 The joyful news of this transaction was announced at the mass celebrating the Resurrection.